 Introduction

-The verification performance report is a strategic planning and management tool that provides information about the local authority building standards service, communicates the vision and strategy, and sets out performance against strategic goals and targets.
-Building standards verifiers in Scotland are required to utilise the performance report to manage, monitor, review and develop strategies for their business, and should focus on the performance framework’s core perspectives and cross-cutting themes.
+The verification performance report is a strategic planning and management tool that provides information about the local authority Building Standards service, communicates the vision and strategy, and sets out performance against strategic goals and targets.
+Building Standards verifiers in Scotland are required to utilise the performance report to manage, monitor, review, and develop strategies for their business, and should focus on the performance framework's core perspectives and cross-cutting themes.

 The teams are also responsible for non-verification work including enforcement in respect of dangerous and defective structures, property complaints, unauthorised works, consultations, licensing inspections and liaison with North Ayrshire Access Panel.

-The building standards system checks that proposed building work or conversion of a building meets standards; inspections are limited to a minimal necessary to ensure that legislation is not avoided.
+The Building Standards system checks that proposed building work or conversion of a building meets standards; inspections are limited to a minimal necessary to ensure that legislation is not avoided.
 The control of work on site is not down to the system but is a matter for contracts and arrangements in place between a builder and client.

 Verifiers, appointed by Scottish Ministers, are responsible for the independent checking of applications for building warrants to construct or demolish buildings, to provide services, fittings or equipment in buildings, or for conversions.

-Staffing position on 1 April 2025
+Staffing position on 1 April 2026

 Posts are full time equivalents.